 “Earlier, they didn’t have to go deep sea fishing [more than 20 kilometres from the shore] because the coastal ecology was so rich,” says Ketaki Bhadgaonkar of Bombay 61, a group of architects studying the effects of coastal pollution and climate change in Versova Koliwada.
 “Deep sea fishing has made fishing economically unviable because it involves a lot of investment in big boats, a crew and so on.
 And fishermen are not even certain they’ll come back with a bigger fish catch.”

-Deep sea fishing has become uncertain also due to the warming of the Arabian Sea – in various zones along the Maharashtra coast, the sea temperature has risen by 0.4 to 0.6 degree Celsius on average between 2008 and 2018, show studies done by the Central Marine Fisheries Research Institute (CMFRI).
-It has affected marine life, says Dr. Vinay Deshmukh, who was with the Mumbai centre of the CMFRI for over four decades.
+Deep sea fishing has become uncertain also due to the warming of the Arabian Sea – its surface temperature has risen by 0.
+13 degree Celsius per decade on average between 1992 and 2013, shows a paper in the journal Geophysical Research Letters.
+This has affected marine life, says Dr. Vinay Deshmukh, who was with the Mumbai centre of the Central Marine Fisheries Research Institute (CMFRI) for over four decades.
 “Sardines, one of the predominant fishes in the south [of India], started moving north [along the coast].
 And mackerel, another fish from the south, started moving into deeper waters [below 20 metres].”
 The northern Arabian Sea waters and deep sea waters remain relatively cooler.

 The warming of Mumbai’s and Maharashtra’s sea waters is part of an interconnected global pattern – in 2014, the Intergovernmental Panel on Climate Change (IPCC) estimated that the upper 75 metres of the world’s oceans were warmed by 0.09 to 0.13 degree Celsius per decade between 1971 and 2010.